Tax Strategies for Individuals

 If you don’t qualify for the AOTC, all is not lost.
 The Lifetime Learning Credit allows those returning to higher education—even for a single course—to receive partial credit for these expenses.

 You don’t need to get hit with a big tax bill next year, though.
-You can complete Form W-4V (voluntary withholding request) to get 10% taken out of your unemployment check.
+You can complete Form W-4V (voluntary withholding request) to get money taken out of your unemployment check.
 Sure, if you’re going through a hard time, this may seem like a bit more than you can manage.
 We have no idea what next year will bring, however, so if you can afford that withholding, it’s strongly recommended.

-Even if you spent much of 2020 unemployed, be sure to file your tax return as soon as possible.
+Even if you spent much of the year unemployed, be sure to file your tax return as soon as possible.
 If you lost a high-paying job, you may be eligible to fall into a lower tax bracket.
 And as you learned earlier, a lower tax bracket can give you significant savings (or even a refund) on your tax bill.

-Learning to Adapt During 2020?
+Learning to Adapt

 Have you taken on odd jobs or freelance work to make ends meet?
 Guess what?
 You’re self-employed.
 That’s a whole other set of tax rules.
 The income you earn from freelance work isn’t taxed like when you work for a company.
 This means, come tax time, you may owe more than you think to pay for social security and other taxes.